 Interoperability: Andy Stanford-Clark (@andysc), Boris Adryan (@borisadryan), Peter Robinson (@nullr0ute), Bob van Luijt (@bobvanluijt), Thomas Amberg (@tamberg)

 Data Governance: Dr. Alison Powell, Mark Simpkins (@marksimpkins), Selena Nemorin (@digiteracy)

 Permissions & Ownership: Martin Dittus (@dekstop), Mark Simpkins (@marksimpkins), Selena Nemorin (@digiteracy)

 Transparency: Pilgrim Beart (@pilgrimbeart)

 Security: Mark Carney (@LargeCardinal), Graham Markall (@gmarkall), Jan-Peter Kleinhans (@JPKleinhans), Alasdair Allan (@aallan), Cédric Lévy-Bencheton (@clevybencheton)

 Lifecycle: Alasdair Allan (@aallan), Chris Adams (@mrchrisadams), Adrian McEwen (@amcewen), Dries De Roeck (@driesderoeck), Matthew Macdonald-Wallace (@mbconsultinguk), Joanna Montgomery (@joannasaurusrex), Gavin Starks (@agentGav)

-Current Version edit by: Alasdair Allan (@aallan), Anthony James Munns (@bitshiftmask), Albrecht Kurze (@AlbrechtKurze), Thomas Amberg (@tamberg), Chris Adams (@mrchrisadams), Alexandra Deschamps-Sonsino (@iotwatch)
+March 2018 version contributors: Alasdair Allan (@aallan), Anthony James Munns (@bitshiftmask), Albrecht Kurze (@AlbrechtKurze), Thomas Amberg (@tamberg), Chris Adams (@mrchrisadams), Alexandra Deschamps-Sonsino (@iotwatch)